NT Health manages 2 specialist forensic disability support facilities in the Northern Territory - cottages and a secure care facility.

-They are a facility where specialist disability services can be undertaken for eligible Office of Disability clients who need a higher level of support in relation to high risk behaviours.
+They are a facility where specialist disability services can be undertaken for eligible clients who need a higher level of support in relation to high risk behaviours.

 The cottages are staffed by disability support workers trained to support clients with disabilities.

-They are administered under the Disability Services Act.
+They are administered under the Disability Services Act 1993.

 The secure care facility is next to the Alice Springs Correctional Centre.

-The facility provides direct care services to high risk, complex clients who are subject to custodial and non-custodial supervision orders under the Criminal Code, as well as clients with dual diagnosis and exceptional needs.
+The facility provides direct care services to high risk, complex clients who are subject to custodial and non-custodial supervision orders under the Criminal Code.
+It also provides care to clients with dual diagnosis and exceptional needs.

 The service provides 24/7 residential care, intensive therapeutic interventions and person-centred support to enable clients to: